K-State Research and Extension Horticulture Center Field Day

 Highlights – Flower Area

 Annual flower trials - Companies from around the world submit their newest developments.
 The research trials show which flowers can withstand the Kansas City climate.
 The trials illustrate that not all varieties are created equal.
+Check out the container plantings as some annuals are only meant for use in pots.

 Highlights – Vegetable Area